9 Feb 2022 – 15 May 2022A major retrospective of the legendary artist’s late-career fascination with fabric and textiles

 If you’re not able to attend your booking, please email us before your time slot.

-Please, stay at home if you have symptoms of illness such as a cough, sore throat or fever or have been in contact in the past 10 days with someone who has coronavirus.
+Please, stay at home if you have symptoms of illness such as a cough, sore throat or fever or have tested positive for coronavirus.
 You can email us to refund or exchange your ticket before your time slot.

 Lambeth resident tickets are £5.
 Tickets must be booked in advance via our website by selecting the 'Lambeth residents' ticket type under the concessions tab.
 ID may be requested on arrival.